 - 216 Zageir Hall

-Lyndi Hewitt is Associate Professor of Sociology and Acting Director of the Center for Teaching and Learning at UNC Asheville, where she teaches courses on research methodology and methods, social movements, globalization and development, health and illness, and applied social research.
+Lyndi Hewitt has been Associate Professor of Sociology and Acting Director of the Center for Teaching and Learning at UNC Asheville, where she taught courses on research methodology and methods, social movements, globalization and development, health and illness, and applied social research.
 Her scholarship has appeared in the American Journal of Sociology, Mobilization, Societies Without Borders, and Interface: A Journal for and about Social Movements.
 A recognized expert in impact evaluation, Lyndi’s collaborative research with the Global Fund for Women has been cited in The Chronicle of Philanthropy.
 Her current research examines the role of giving circles and women’s funds on contemporary philanthropy and social change, as well as barriers to equity in K-12 public education.
 Lyndi recently completed her second term as a delegate of Sociologists for Women in Society to the United Nations Economic and Social Council.
 She was honored in 2017 with the Award for Teaching Excellence in the Social Sciences at UNCA, in 2018 with the Champion for Students Award, and in 2019 with the Community Connector Award and the UNCA Distinguished Service Award.

 Professor Hewitt coordinates the Interdisciplinary Certificate in Applied Social Science Research, which provides students opportunities to address real-world problems and cultivate ethical, rigorous research collaborations with community partners.